OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 This is the portion of the offerings made by fire to the Lord that were allotted to Aaron and his sons on the day they were presented to serve the Lord as priests.

 ## Leviticus 7:36
-On the day they were anointed, the Lord commanded that the Israelites give this to them as their perpetual share for the generations to come.
+On the day they were anointed, the Lord instructed that the Israelites give this to them as their perpetual share for the generations to come.

 ## Leviticus 7:37
-These, then, are the instructions for the burnt offering, the grain offering, the sin offering, the guilt offering, the ordination offering, and the peace offering,
+These, then, are the guidelines for the burnt offering, the grain offering, the sin offering, the guilt offering, the ordination offering, and the peace offering,

 ## Leviticus 7:38
-which the Lord commanded Moses on Mount Sinai on the day he commanded the Israelites to bring their offerings to the Lord in the wilderness of Sinai.
+which the Lord commanded Moses on Mount Sinai on the day he instructed the Israelites to bring their offerings to the Lord in the wilderness of Sinai.